trychlos/pwix-accounts-zimbra/README.md

 - `withLogo`

-    Whether we want display the izIAM logo in the button, defaulting to `true`.
+    Whether we want display the AccountsZimbra logo in the button, defaulting to `true`.

 - `iziamOptions`